Tecopa Hot Springs

 Borax mining used to be big in the Amargosa River region, but it declined due to depleted deposits and more competition.
 Borax is a natural mineral often used in the production of detergents and glass.
 Today, borax mining is no longer a major activity in the area, but the legacy of this industry can still be seen in the abandoned mine sites and other remnants of the borax boom.

-China Ranch, a date farm and tourist destination is located along the Amargosa River near Tecopa.
+China Ranch is a date farm and tourist destination along the Amargosa River near Tecopa.
 It’s popular with birdwatchers and nature lovers and was the start of our hike.

 Later, at the natural hot springs, we encountered a man.
-He had given speeches on top of a hill in Griffith Park, he told us.
+He told us he had given speeches on top of a hill in Griffith Park.
 He had walked from LA to the desert.
 On his eleventh day of walking, a driver picked him up and brought him to the hot springs.
 He pointed and said, “It’s that naked guy on top of the hill right there.”
 Despite his frenetic way of speaking, he seemed calm and non-violent.

 I love connecting with those who challenge my assumptions and expand my thinking – the non-normative, as I call them.
 But there were also interactions with more “typical” people, like the couple from Benton, a place with its own share of good stories.
 And then there was the couple from Paso Robles, who showed us the stars and planets through the mobile app Sky View.
 It was a rare night – Mars, Saturn, and Venus were all in alignment.